haleypgit/ai-retention-decision-support/README.md

 ### Model & Explainability

-Displays model performance and feature importance to explain what drives inactivity predictions.
+Shows model performance and feature importance to explain predictions.

 ### AI Advisor

-The AI Advisor allows users to ask business questions such as:
+Ask business questions such as:

 * Why is this customer at risk?
 * What offer should we send?
-* Write a marketing message for this customer.
+* Write a marketing message
-* Which campaign audience should be prioritized?
+* Which audience should we prioritize?

-The advisor uses model scores, customer segment, risk drivers, and retention recommendation context.
-It includes a local rule-based fallback and can optionally use the OpenAI API if an API key is provided.
+Supports both:

+* Local rule-based responses
+* Optional OpenAI-powered responses

+---

 ## Optional: OpenAI Advisor Setup

-The dashboard can run without an OpenAI API key using the local advisor mode.
+The dashboard works without an API key (local mode).

-To enable the OpenAI-powered advisor, set your API key as an environment variable.

-PowerShell:
+To enable OpenAI:

+**PowerShell**

 ```powershell
 $env:OPENAI_API_KEY="your_api_key_here"
 ```

-Mac/Linux:
+**Mac/Linux**

 ```bash
 export OPENAI_API_KEY="your_api_key_here"
 ```

-Do not commit API keys, `.env` files, or Streamlit secrets to GitHub.
+Do not commit API keys or `.env` files.

+---

 ## Project Overview

-Customer retention is a major challenge for e-commerce businesses.
-Many companies have historical transaction data, but they may not know which customers are becoming inactive, what behaviors are driving the risk, or how marketing teams should respond.
+Customer retention is a key challenge in e-commerce.
+While companies collect transaction data, they often lack clear insights into:

+* Which customers are becoming inactive
+* What behaviors drive risk
+* How marketing teams should respond

-This project uses the Online Retail II dataset to build a decision-support system that turns transaction data into:
+This project converts raw transaction data into:

 * Customer-level features
 * 90-day inactivity predictions
-* Explainable churn-risk drivers
+* Explainable risk drivers
 * Customer segments
 * Marketing recommendations
-* Dashboard-based decision support
+* Interactive decision support

+---

 ## Dataset

-The project uses transaction-level e-commerce data from the Online Retail II dataset.
+Based on the **Online Retail II** dataset.

-The raw data includes:
+Includes:

-* Invoice information
+* Invoice data
 * Product details
 * Quantity
 * Invoice date